 A Cut Above: Learn Basic Arabic Words for Getting a Good Haircut

-Actually, going to the halaq is not that difficult and you can usually find several in and around your neighborhood.
-Just look for the word halaq for the men or for the ladies, كوافير /kawafeer (hairdresser).
+Actually, going to the halaq is not that difficult and you can usually find several around your neighborhood.
+You can look for the word halaq for the men or for the ladies, كوافير /kawafeer (hairdresser).
 When you go in, simply tell the barber, “أريد قصة شعر من فضلك” “‘urid qisat shaear min fadlik” (“I’d like a haircut, please.”).
-The barber will usually ask you, “كيف تريد قص شعرك؟” “kayf turid qis shaearuk?” (“How would you like your hair cut?”).
-To get the look you want, you can use words and phrases like:
+The barber will usually ask you “كيف تريد قص شعرك؟” “kayf turid qis shaearuk?” (“How would you like your hair cut?”).
+You can use words and phrases like the below to get the look you want:

-You can even take a picture along with you and say, “I’d like my hair in the same style as this photo, please.” / “ahub shaeri binafs namat hadhih alsuwrat, min fadlka.” / “أحب شعري بنفس نمط هذه الصورة ، من فضلك.”
+You can even take a picture along with you and say, “I’d like my hair in the same style as this photo, please.” / “urid shaeri binafs namat hadhih alsuwrah, min fadlka.” / “أريد شعري بنفس نمط هذه الصورة ، من فضلك.”

-As in the rest of the world, Arab barbers are usually quite friendly and راوي القصص / rawi alqasas (raconteurs), so while you’re getting your haircut, you’ll also be entertained.
+Similarly, as in the rest of the world, Arab barbers are usually quite friendly and راوي القصص / rawi alqasas (raconteurs).
+In other words, you’ll also be entertained while you’re getting your haircut,.

-After he’s finished cutting your hair, the barber will say to you نعيما na3iiman.
+After he’s finished cutting your hair, the barber will say to you نعيما / naiiman.
 There is no equivalent to translate this from Arabic into English, but it means something along the lines of “Hey!
 You’re looking good now!”
-Anyway, just simply reply “الله ينعم عليك” “aLLaah yin3im 3aleek”, then pay the halaq or كوافير / kawafeer (hairdresser) and you’re on your way looking so fresh and clean.
+Anyway, just simply reply “الله ينعم عليك” “aLLaah yinim aleek”.

 If you used this article to get a haircut, Naiman!
-If you’d like to learn Arabic language skills a little more, head over to our website and start learning Arabic today by downloading the Kaleela Arabic learning app – the best way to learn Arabic!
-Along with Modern Standard Arabic, you can learn how to get your haircut and more in other Arabic dialects like Egyptian Arabic, Levantine Arabic, and now, you can even learn Syrian Arabic!
-And Kaleela is so convenient; you can learn Arabic anytime, anywhere and a pace that’s comfortable to you!
-Check it out free from Google Play or kaleela.com.
+If you’d like to learn Arabic language skills a little more, head over to our website and start learning Arabic today.
+You can download the Kaleela Arabic learning app – the best way to learn Arabic!
+Along with Modern Standard Arabic, you can learn how to get your haircut and more in other Arabic dialects like Egyptian Arabic, Levantine Arabic, Syrian Arabic and Iraqi Arabic!
+And Kaleela is so convenient – you can learn Arabic anytime, anywhere and a pace that’s comfortable to you!
+Check it out from Google Play, App Store or kaleela.com.